 Create jobs and input data for batch endpoints

-Batch endpoints can be used to perform long batch operations over large amounts of data.
-Such data can be placed in different places.
-Some type of batch endpoints can also receive literal parameters as inputs.
-In this tutorial we'll cover how you can specify those inputs, and the different types or locations supported.
+Batch endpoints enable you to perform long batch operations over large amounts of data.
+The data can be located in different places, such as across disperse regions.
+Certain types of batch endpoints can also receive literal parameters as inputs.

 Prerequisites